scullinan/Polly/README.md

          .Handle<DivideByZeroException>()
          .CircuitBreaker(2, TimeSpan.FromMinutes(1)))

-// First retry 3 times, with exponential backoff, for an HttpException with a 503 HttpStatusCode.
+// First retry 3 times, with exponential backoff, for an HttpException where the StatusCode
+// is 503 (ServiceUnavailable).
 // Then use a separate CircuitBreaker policy for TimeoutExceptions as retrying may not be a
 // good idea in that scenario.
 Policy